Cultivating Organizational Belonging

-In a safe environment that provides a sense of true connection, people feel safe enough to give and receive without judgment.
+In a safe environment that provides a sense of robust connection, people feel safe enough to give and receive without judgment.
 Their connections create sustenance and strength inside one-on-one and group relationships.
-They’re more likely to offer ideas in meetings, be collaborative, innovate with enthusiasm, and have healthy, respectful debates within their teams.
+They’re more likely to offer ideas in meetings, challenge assumptions, be collaborative, innovate with enthusiasm, and have healthy, respectful debates within their teams.

 Leaders can foster a sense of true connection with these five steps: